-OnePlus 4/OnePlus 5: First Leaks Tease Better Display, 8GB RAM, Snapdragon 835 And AA Vertical Dual-Camera
+OnePlus 4/OnePlus 5: First Leaks Tease Better Display, 8GB RAM, Snapdragon 835 And Vertical Dual-Camera

 Apart from the internals, the report from the Chinese publication also stated predicted that the OnePlus 4/OnePlus 5 would be equipped with an improved display and a sleeker frame.
 Over the years, OnePlus has stuck with a Full HD panel, but for its 2017 flagship, an upgrade to a QHD display would make sense for the upstart smartphone manufacturer.
 A frame with slimmer bezels, similar to those found in the Samsung Galaxy S8 and the LG G6, is also expected for the OnePlus 4/OnePlus 5.

 Capping off the report from the Chinese online publication are the OnePlus 4/OnePlus 5’s rumored dual-camera system.
 OnePlus devices have always boasted capable rear shooters, though the devices in themselves have never really been in the forefront of the smartphone imaging industry.
 Nevertheless, the mobile market’s current trend of embracing dual sensors might encourage OnePlus to take the leap.
 If there is anything unique about the leaked OnePlus 4/OnePlus 5 specs, however, it would be the device’s dual-camera setup.
 Unlike other smartphones in the market, the upcoming flagship’s sensors are arranged vertically, giving the device’s back a distinct appearance.
+Considering that the reported leaks are tentative, however, it is best to take these speculations with a grain of salt.

 The smartphone manufacturer has not announced the official release date for the OnePlus 4/OnePlus 5, though the upcoming flagship device is expected to be unveiled sometime during the second half of 2017.
 Pricing for the OnePlus 4/OnePlus 5 also remains unknown, though speculations are high that the device would be priced just below the $500 barrier.